vertexproject/synapse/docs/synapse/userguides/userguide_section11.rst

 ``cli> ask #tc.t12 +inet:ipv4``

-The first query is problematic because it first asks Storm to return all ``inet:ipv4`` nodes within the hypergraph – potentially hundreds of thousands, or even millions of nodes, depending on how densely populated the hypergraph is (mathematically speaking, there are over four billion possible IPv4 addresses).
-Synapse has to lift all of those ``inet:ipv4`` nodes into memory and then select only those nodes with the ``tc.t12`` tag.
+The first query is problematic because it first asks Storm to return **all** ``inet:ipv4`` nodes within the hypergraph – potentially hundreds of thousands, or even millions of nodes, depending on how densely populated the hypergraph is (mathematically speaking, there are over four billion possible IPv4 addresses).
+Synapse has to lift **all** of those ``inet:ipv4`` nodes into memory and then select only those nodes with the ``tc.t12`` tag.
 The query is likely to take an extremely long time to return or to time out entirely (at least until query limits are incorporated into Synapse), and therefore represents a "bad" query.

-The second query first asks Storm to return all nodes tagged with ``tc.t12``.
+The second query first asks Storm to return **all** nodes tagged with ``tc.t12``.
 This may still be a large number depending on how much analysis and annotation has been performed related to Threat Group 12.
 However, the number of nodes tagged ``tc.t12`` will still be much smaller than the number of ``inet:ipv4`` nodes within a hypergraph.
 As such, the second query is more efficient or performant, and represents a "good" (or at least "better" query).

 (**Note:** The previous example is used for simple illustrative purposes.
 Technically, the "best" way to ask this particular question would be to use what is called a Storm "by" handler (represented by the asterisk ( ``*`` ) to "lift by tag":

 ``cli> ask inet:ipv4*tag=tc.t12``

-"By" handlers are specifically designed to further optimize certain queries by lifting and filtering nodes concurrently, as opposed to lifting nodes and then filtering the results.
-"By" handlers are discussed in greater detail elsewhere in this documentation.)
+"By" handlers are specifically designed to further optimize certain queries by lifting and filtering nodes concurrently, as opposed to lifting nodes and then filtering the results.)

 .. _blocks: ../userguides/userguide_section3.html
 __ blocks_